NorthOC/northoc.github.io/content/travels.md

 ## Packing

-There are only a couple of items one needs to travel in the modern world: clothing, passport, money, phone, a phone charger, a bar of soap and toilet paper (and pads for women).
+There are only a couple of items one needs to travel in the modern world: clothing, passport, money, phone, a phone charger and toilet paper (also pads for women).
 Everything else is up for debate.

 Never go too crazy with clothing.
-Socks - 3 pairs, one on your feet, two in your bag.
-Underwear - 3 pairs, one on you, two in the bag.
-T-shirts - 3 pairs, one on you, two in the bag.
+Socks - 3 pairs - one on your feet, two in your bag.
+Underwear - 3 pairs - one on you, two in the bag.
+T-shirts - 2 pairs - one on you, one in the bag.
 One jumper tied around your waist, a pair of comfortable pants and a pair of shorts.
 If you're going to a cold place, put on a warm coat.
 If you're going to a warm place, pack a summer jacket if the temperature at night is below 20 degrees Celsius.
 Otherwise, the jumper will make do.

 One thing you shouldn't underestimate is moisture and rain.
 Always protect your electronics by putting them in plastic bags.
 Always carry a cheap store-bought plastic raincoat.
 It will fit anywhere, is super light, unlike an umbrella, and you can dry it out and reuse it.
 Mine is more than 5 years old.

 If you work remotely, you should get a travel-size computer.
-I recommend getting an older Thinkpad X series (mine is X220).
+I recommend getting an older Thinkpad X series (I use X220).
 These IBM-grade computers are made to last and will handle 99% of any type of remote work (rip 3d animators and phone app soydevs).
 The best part is that they are cheap (mine cost 100 euros).

 ## Bus tickets